-All that scrap wood leftover from other wood projects can really take up a lot of space but just tossing them away can seem a bit wasteful.
-We have some ideas for how to reuse and recycle your scrap wood for other woodworking projects.
-Let’s take a look.
+All that scrap wood leftover from your other wood projects can take up a lot of space, but just tossing them away is wasteful.

 13 Clever Ways to Recycle Scrap Wood

 The long slabs of wood scraps you have sitting in your workshop can come in handy for a smaller DIY project: the coaster.

 Coasters are some of the most versatile and easy to make projects for newbies and can be done using scrap wood, pallet wood, or any other kind of leftover pieces.
 A coaster is pretty much just a cutting board scaled down, so with larger pieces, you can make a cutting board as well.

 This scrap wood project doesn’t need to be as complicated as the geometric candle holder in the photo.
 You can make just a single one from a hollowed-out wood scrap.
 Depending on the size of the candles you want to hold, you can also adjust the size and measurements you want to build.

 Fun DIY wood projects like this can actually add a rustic feel to your interior.
 More importantly, they can take care of all the leftover pieces you have in your shop so you can create new space for your next big project.

 3. Bottle Opener

 For those who have extra-small wood blocks or pieces that aren’t big enough to build any of the projects made above, you can make a handheld bottle opener.